bagisto/user-guide/src/b2b-marketplace/buyer-seller-communication.md

 ### Customer to Supplier Communication

-In B2B Marketplace, customers have two simple ways to contact suppliers:
+In B2B Marketplace, customers have two ways to contact suppliers:

 **1) From the Product Page:**
 Customers can send a direct message to the supplier right from the product page.
 This is useful for asking about price, stock, or product details instantly.